onlyjackfrost/ab-testing/src/design.md

 We can use different strategies to assign the user to different test and it's based on the business goals.
 For example,
 1. we can use the hash of the user id.
-2. we can use the round-robin method.
+2. we can use the round-robin method.(I use this method in the demo)
 3. we can assign the user by the time they login.
 4. we can use the random method.